How to Stay Healthy on Long Haul Flights

 3. Offset the Lack of Humidity On-Board

 As best you can obviously, which is a corollary to the skip the booze tip above.
 Humidity inside an airplane at full elevation can be as low as 2% (versus the normal human comfort levels of 30-65%) which can lead to headaches, dizziness, susceptibility to infection and dehydration.
-Crowded flights are actually better for this reason as the breathing from more people creates up to 20% humidity.
-Other than that, once you’ve checked in with your airline tickets, make sure to bring copious amounts of water with you on your flights, 1-2 cups per hour being ideal.
+Crowded flights are actually better for this reason as breathing from more people creates up to 20% humidity.
+Other than that, once you’ve checked in with your airline tickets, make sure to bring copious amounts of water with you on your flights, 1-2 cups per hour is ideal.

 4. Don’t Sleep Through the Landing